 Each sewing machine has different settings for buttons and button holes.
 I have a Brother Innovis NX2000 and my machine is pretty automated when it comes to buttons.
 Your machine may have a different setting than mine.
 Be sure to consult your manual if you have questions about your particular machine.
 No matter the machine, there are two sewing machine feet every sewist should have in her collection: The Buttonholer Foot (left) and the Button Foot (right).

-Now, to get started, let’s work on the buttonhole.
+Now, to get started, let’s work on how to sew a buttonhole.
 This is a very easy sew as far as your machine goes.
 The real issue comes with confidence and math (eek!)
 I cannot stress enough here that it is super valuable to practice making buttonholes.
 Every machine makes a button hole a little differently and it’s imperative you know how your machine makes a buttonhole before you start on a bodice and end up in tears. *been there, done that* Now that all my disclaimers are out there – my machine uses a little blouse symbol to get to the buttonhole menu.

 Pick out your buttons and get your fabric pen ready.
 We are going to mark on your fabric where your buttonholes will go.
 Some patterns come with a handy little button placement guide.
 I tend to disregard those (gasp!) and go with the simple rule: